Mochitsura Hashimoto: Postwar career

 After his return to Japan, Hashimoto worked as a demobilization officer with the naval section of the Ministry of Demobilization, responsible for demobilizing veterans and dismantling what remained of the Japanese Navy.
 He completed his final assignment in June 1946, when he became a civilian merchant shipping captain, and opted to retire from the military.
 When his ship accidentally collided with and sank a freighter, he was forced to resign.

 Afterward, he became a Shinto priest at a shrine in Kyoto.
 He was later interviewed by author Dan Kurzman for his 1990 book Fatal Voyage, in which Kurzman stated, "Commander Hashimoto was amazed by the Americans.
 While penned up in his dormitory during the trial, he was treated more like an honored guest than an enemy officer who had caused the deaths of so many American boys."
 In 1954, Hashimoto authored a book Sunk: The Story of the Japanese Submarine Fleet, 1941–1945 in which he detailed Japanese submarine operations in the war, including an account of the sinking of Indianapolis.
-Noted American submarine author Captain Edward "Ned" Beach, author of Run Silent Run Deep, wrote the introduction for the American publication of Hashimoto's book.
+Noted American submarine author Captain Edward L. Beach Jr., author of Run Silent, Run Deep, wrote the introduction for the American publication of Hashimoto's book.

 In December 1990, Hashimoto met with some of the survivors of the Indianapolis at Pearl Harbor, where he stated through a translator: "I came here to pray with you for your shipmates whose deaths I caused," to which survivor Giles McCoy simply responded: "I forgive you."

 In 1999, he assisted the surviving crew of the Indianapolis in attempting to exonerate McVay of blame for the ship's sinking, writing a letter to the Senate Armed Services Committee in which he stated, just as he had more than five decades earlier, that even if the Indianapolis had been zigzagging, there would have been no difference: "I would have been able to launch a successful torpedo attack against his ship whether it had been zigzagging or not."
 Regarding McVay's conviction, Hashimoto wrote: